Why Go To Therapy?

 Defined as a desire/willingness/purpose/reason for doing something.
 Motivation often gets stifled when our self-esteem is compromised, when we struggle with excessive anxiety or depression, or when people in our life don’t believe in us or treat us poorly.

-Cope with an unpleasant/intimidating task rather than avoid it.
+Learn to cope with an unpleasant/intimidating task rather than avoid it.
 Being harder on yourself is not going to make you get on with the task, it is going to make you avoid it more, so make the task more approachable through self-compassion.
 Guilt/shame inhibits learning.

 You have a relationship with many people (and activities) that impact how you experience life.
-These can feel soothing, nurturing, supportive, helpful, distracting, rejecting, frightening, destructive, or some combination of these factors.
+These can feel soothing, nurturing, supportive, helpful, distracting, rejecting, frightening, destructive, or some combination of these and other factors.
 Learn to navigate inter- & intra-personal dynamics with people you care about (friends, family, romantic partners, roommates, coworkers, yourself, substances, social media, Netflix, etc.)

 We are all creatures of habit and prefer to engage in behaviors that feel familiar to us.
 However, some of these habits are helpful, and some may bring us suffering or keep us stuck.
 We learn to act in ways that served to protect us at some point in our life.
 Now, you can learn to recognize and modify coping/thinking/social actions that are no longer helpful to you.